 1) Here are some clips of

 primates in conflict.
-Watch them and see if you can't
+Watch them and see if you can't see the same

-further threat display pattern:
+display, clash, further threat display pattern:

 2) Now you might argue that certain cold weather squirrels also store food, so doesn't that show they have imagination instead of instincts?
 Well no because, at a certain point in the summer, a cold weather squirrel will instinctively start to gather and store food no matter where it is (e.g. in a zoo in Florida).
 Return to Text

 3) The study of which gives

 us Cultural Anthropology.
 Using Theodore Sturgeon's "Law" about writing

 '90% of SF is crud.' we can look at different societies in the light of:

 There is a core 10% of issues that MUST be addressed by humans living

 in a group.
 How a large group of people handle those is the 90% that